Doing exit interviews of church dropouts: Guidelines and suggestions

 Can we learn something from people who leave our church?

-Churches are healthier if their attrition rate can be reduced.
+Churches are usually healthier if they have low attrition rates.
 Research indicates

 that more than 60,000 people leave American churches each week and never go back.
-Lyle
+That

-- I ask the Lord to help me keep the relational aspects in sight while I keep a lid on
+- I ask the Lord to help me keep the relational aspects in sight while I try to keep a lid on

-- I visit those who've left our church and tell them I need their help in improving our ministry
+- I visit those who've left our church.
+I tell them I need their help in improving our ministry

 to others.
 Then, I ask questions such as: